-FeedFlo is designed to work on the standard 3 inch / 75 mm feed lines with flex augers used in pork and poultry production barns.
+FeedFlo fits on 3" or 75 mm feed lines with flexible augers used in pork and poultry production.

-During installation we drill a small hole in each feed line where we mount the FeedFlo device.
+During installation a small hole is drilled in each feed line.
 This allows our sensor to look inside the pipe and accurately measure feed flowing.
-If for any reason we need to move or remove the sensors our installation teams will patch the pipes.
+If for any reason you need to move or remove the sensors a pipe coupler and hose clamps can be used to cover the hole.

-Yes, FeedFlo requires internet connectivity at each barn site in the onsite office, but don't worry, our installation teams provide modems and cellular connectivity for our devices if there isn't internet available on-site.
+Yes, FeedFlo requires internet connectivity at each barn, don't worry, we provide modems and cellular connectivity for our sensors if there isn't internet available on-site.

-After the FeedFlo sensors are installed in your barns our AI-powered analysis software learns about how your system operates to ensure we are as accurate as possible.
-The calibration process typically takes 1-2 weeks but we are continuously improving this step.
+After the FeedFlo sensor is installed our AI-powered analysis software learns about how your system operates to ensure we are as accurate as possible.
+The calibration process typically takes 1-2 weeks.

 We accept all major forms of credit card as well as wire-transfer / cheque on a case-by-case basis.